-Such developments, which individually often do not have adverse impacts, cumulatively, have the potential to significantly impact upon sensitive landscapes.
+Such developments, which individually often do not have adverse impacts, cumulatively have the potential to impact significantly upon sensitive landscapes.

-This problem becomes acute in areas such as the coastline, around Lough Gill and in north County Sligo, where lands with views across water bodies or towards Ben Bulben are much sought after and experience intense pressure for development.
+This problem becomes acute in areas such as the coastal zone, around Lough Gill and in north County Sligo, where lands with views across water bodies or towards Ben Bulben are much sought after and experience intense pressure for development.